Design as a driving force for sustainable development

 Swarovski x Central Saint Martins - Conscious Design

 Conscious design means adopting principles of circularity and reappraising waste as a resource.
 It means inspiring future generations of talented craftspeople and business leaders to transform those principles into practice.

 Swarovski works with established and emerging designers and design schools to catalyse change.
 Through their upcycled cyrstals programme the company gives a new life to unused, unsold, imperfect, lightly used and/or retired (out of programme) crystals by donating them for use in other projects.
 Over six million crystals have been donated by the company since the inception of its Upcycling Programme in 2015.
 Swarovski's unrivalled network of high-profile collaborators across fashion, jewellery, architecture and design gives them the influence to put sustainability at the heart of the creative process.
-You can discover more about the company's approaches to conscious design in Swarovski's Sustainability Reports.

 For many years Swarovski has donated upcycled crystals to Central Saint Martins for use in student projects to support the next generation of designers in engaging in sustainable practice.
 Having previously partnered with BA Jewellery, in 2019 Swarovski extended its partnership to include the entire Jewellery, Textiles and Materials Programme at Central Saint Martins.

 Find out more about conscious design and how you can use it.

 BA Jewellery student Chutong discusses her project with artist and poet Wilson Oryema

 MA Material Futures graduate Katie-May Boyd discusses her 'Foreign Garbage' project